Home Bingo Guides Bingo Bonuses & Promotions Explained

 “Everyone wins” and community share games

-Some rooms or campaigns are set up so that non-winning tickets share a small pot.
+Some rooms or campaigns are set up so that non-winning tickets share a prize pot.
 You might see promotions where all players who did not hit the main prize get a slice of a secondary pool or receive consolation tickets for another game.

 Big link and network games